build-on-aws/content/posts/well-arch-chatbot/index.md

 ---
-title: Building an AWS Well-Architected Chatbot with ChatGPT
+title: I built an AWS Well-Architected Chatbot with ChatGPT.
+Here's what I learned
-description: A step-by-step guide on how I built a Chatbot using ChatGPT
+description: Tips and guidance for building a ChatGPT Chatbot
 tags:
   - chatgpt
   - gpt3